Carroll Pickett

-Reverend Carroll L. "Bud" Pickett (1933 – April 3 2022) was a Presbyterian minister in Huntsville, Texas.
-In the 1960s and 1970s, Rev. Pickett served as pastor for three churches in Texas.
+Carroll L. "Bud" Pickett (1933 – April 3, 2022) was a Presbyterian minister in Huntsville, Texas.
+In the 1960s and 1970s, Pickett served as pastor for three churches in Texas.
 In 1980 he began serving as a chaplain in the Huntsville, Texas, prison, where he spent most of the next 15 years working with prisoners facing imminent execution.
-After retiring from the Texas Department of Corrections, Rev. Pickett wrote and spoke against the death penalty.
+After retiring from the Texas Department of Corrections, Pickett wrote and spoke against the death penalty.
 His 2002 book, Within These Walls: Memoirs of a Death House Chaplain, won several awards.
 The 2008 documentary At the Death House Door: No Man Should Die Alone chronicles his prison ministry.

 Early life and ministry

 Born in Nursery, Texas, Pickett attended Pattie Welder High School in Victoria and graduated from Victoria College, then Austin College in 1954 and seminary in 1957.
 He married Sonja Campbell of Victoria and raised 4 children.
 After divorcing, he married his second wife Jane in 1990.

 Early in his career, he served a Presbyterian church in Sinton.
 From 1961 to 1967, he served as Associate Pastor for First Presbyterian Church in Victoria.
 From 1967 to 1980, he served as pastor of First Presbyterian Church in Huntsville, Texas.